The Genome Aggregation Database (gnomAD) - Predicted Constraint Metrics track set contains

 Display Conventions and Configuration

-There are two "groups" of tracks in this set:
+There are three "groups" of tracks in this set:

 All tracks follow the general configuration settings for bigBed tracks.
 Mouseover on the

 Gene/Transcript Constraint tracks shows the pLI score and the loss of function